 • Flour + Spices: A mix of garlic, onion powder, smoked paprika, cayenne, and Kashmiri chili (optional but adds that signature color and mild heat).

-hot honey mozzarella sticks ingredients
+Four hot honey mozzarella sticks on a plate.

-8. Serve immediately, ideally with a dipping sauce (like my homemade buttermilk ranch or blue cheese).
+1. Serve immediately, ideally with a dipping sauce (like my homemade buttermilk ranch or blue cheese).

 Key Tips for Frying Hot Honey Mozzarella Sticks